Why Bother Starting Early?

 If the first year of a dog’s life is the equivalent of 18 human years, could you imagine beginning a child’s education at 18 years old…or even at 9 years old?
 It is inconceivable.

 Nothing beats early ed.
+Life skills.
 It is like working on a fresh unpainted canvas.
 The rewards of teaching a dog while she is still a puppy last the lifetime of the dog!

 A dog’s life is enhanced when we take the time to teach them life skills.
 We are giving our dogs the skills they need in order to live with us harmoniously.